viperproject/prusti-dev/docs/user-guide/src/tour/pop.md

 }
 ```

-The 2 parameters are called `self` and `prev`, both with the type `&Self`.
+The two parameters are called `self` and `prev`, both with the type `&Self`.

 The goal of this predicate is to check if the head of a list was correctly removed.
 For this we need check two properties:
-1. The new length is the old length minus one
+1. The new length is the old length minus one.
-2. Each element is shifted forwards by one
+2. Each element is shifted forwards by one.

 We combine these two properties into a single expression using `&&`: